PUT-PTM/STForecastDisplay/README.md

 The base of our project is microcontroller STM32F407VG DISCOVERY, which works with LCD HD44780 display and wireless module ESP8266.
 STM32F407VG DISCOVERY handles input and output operations,and parses information gained from ESP8266.
 To communicate with module board uses short string commands knowns as AT commands.
 STM32F4 sends them via USART, and after second stores response in buffor.
 Method responsible for this also checks for proper response from ESP8266, and after too long time calls error.
-STM32F4 work we can divide into 5 parts:
+STM32F4 work can be divided into 5 parts:
 - Initialization of ESP8266.
 - Link to WLAN and open communication with API .
 - Parse information from buffor and display them.